amIhumann/-School-Facilities-and-Infrastructure/readme.rst

 The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.

+How to use this applications?

+1.put this folder inside xampp directory
+2.import the database name "saranaprasarana.sql"
+3.running at port "localhost/LSP/"